|Talk Is Cheap Ad|

 From Moby Games: "Chatterbee is an educational game that teaches spelling.
 It uses the speech synthesizer Software Automatic Mouth (SAM) to read out word and sentences.
 The program will read a word, then define it in a sentence before reading it out again.
 The player's task is simply to type the word and as the letters appear on the screen the synthesizer will repeat them.
 Spelling a word correctly leads to points being awarded and if wrong the player gets two more chances.
 The game consists of ten rounds each with either five or ten words.
 There are 25 levels and the player can start on any of them.
 If the player does well the level will automatically change to a higher one."

 Chatterbee is interesting in that while S.A.M. blanks the screen as usual, the bee character is still visible during the screen blank.
 Nice trick Jerry!
 He explains it in this article.
+There is an ad for Chatterbee in the January 1984 issue of Antic on page 9.

 Jerry White and Randy Simon